Amin-MAG/My-Notes/Python.md

 ---
 title: Python
 draft: true
-tags: []
+tags: [python, programming]
 ---
 # Python

 ## Why to use Python

 **Good sides of using Python:**
 1. **Readability**: Python's syntax is easy to understand, making it accessible to beginners and experienced programmers alike.
 2. **Versatility**: Python is a multipurpose language with a vast ecosystem of libraries and frameworks that support a wide range of applications.
 Whether it's web development with frameworks like Django or Flask, data analysis with libraries like Pandas and NumPy, or machine learning with TensorFlow or PyTorch, Python has tools for almost any task.
 3. **Large Standard Library**: Python comes with a comprehensive standard library that provides support for many common programming tasks, reducing the need for external dependencies.
 4. **Community Support**